The Acid Heads Wordbook

 Keep on truckin’: The Grateful Dead's famous song and underground cartoonist R. Crumb both helped popularize this phrase, which means keep moving forward in life with hope, positivity, and purpose.

-Let your freak flag fly/Wave Your Freak Flag High: Originated in Jimi Hendrix's song "If 6 Was 9" and popularized by Crosby, Stills, Nash & Young's song "Almost Cut My Hair," this expression means don't let the world suppress your true self, don't be afraid to let your true self be free, be proud and unapologetic of who you are.
+Let Your Freak Flag High/ Wave Your Freak Flag High: Originated in Jimi Hendrix's song "If 6 Was 9" and popularized by Crosby, Stills, Nash & Young's song "Almost Cut My Hair," this expression means don't let the world suppress your true self, don't be afraid to let your true self be free, be proud and unapologetic of who you are.
 A "freak" is another word for a hippie, and your "freak flag" might be your long, tangled, unwashed hippie hair.

-Like a Rolling Stone: « how does it feel to be on your own, with no direction home, like a complete unknown, like a rolling stone?".
+Like A Rolling Stone: "how does it feel to be on your own, with no direction home, like a complete unknown, like a rolling stone?".
 This proverb refers to people who are always on the move, never putting down roots or accumulating responsibilities and cares.

 Mantra: A form of meditation that uses repeated phrase(s) that help to free the yogi from random thoughts by focusing on the phrase.